lewis-jeffery/DC-coupled-battery-monitor/README.md

 Note the rendering of the PCB does not show the required isolation around the 240VAC terminals.
 The prototype PCB was made on a desktop mill and isolation was included at the milling gcode stage.
 Also a consequence of milling rather than use of a PCB fabrication shop is the absence of plated through holes which places some constraints on track routing.
 A fab-shop version of this board is a potential next step.

 Once the CT simulator is connected the Zappi the selected terminals should be declared as battery measurement in the Zappi configuration.
-Batery power can then read on the myenegi app and calibration_factor in the ESP32 code (line 32) adjusted for best accuracy.
+Battery power can then read on the myenegi app and calibration_factor in the ESP32 code (line 32) adjusted for best accuracy.
 A Jupyter Notebook with a tool to set a fixed output from the server is included.